 On a similar and depressing note, I was really disappointed to see some silly videos along these lines on Boing Boing, essentially a Cheetos commercial of all things.
 At least Boing Boing is transparent enough to let me know this is an ad and it helps support their operations.
 I’m wondering what convinced them this was a quality product and something desirable enough to promote among their audience.
 Just par for the course, I suppose.

 I write all of this because it makes me kind of afraid.
 My fear is that this is a trend starting to form.
 As the line between TV programming and TV advertising begins to blur, whats to stop cash-strapped networks from indulging in the same smug product placement bullcrap movies have been doing for decades?
 The ad execs can have it as far as I’m concerned.
 Go plug stuff on Two and A Half Men or Desperate Housewives.
-I’ll warn you though, if you get your corporate peanut butter anywhere near my chocolatey smooth hour of LOST every week heads will roll immediately.This post was last updated .
+I’ll warn you though, if you get your corporate peanut butter anywhere near my chocolatey smooth hour of LOST every week heads will roll immediately.This page was last updated on February 05, 2009.